Azure-Samples/cosmos-db-design-patterns/schema-versioning/README.md

 1. From the navigation, under **Settings**, select **Keys**.
 The values you need for the application settings for the demo are here.

-While on the Keys blade, make note of the `URI` and `PRIMARY KEY`.
+1. While on the Keys blade, make note of the `URI` and `PRIMARY KEY`.
 You will need these for the sections below.

-1. Open the data-generator project and add a new **appsettings.development.json** file with the following contents:
+1. In Codespace or locally, open the data-generator folder and add a new **appsettings.development.json** file with the following contents:

   ```json
     {